 EPIVAX ANNOUNCES NIH-FUNDED GRANT TO DEVELOP NEW GRAVES’ DISEASE THERAPY

 It all started in 2008, when Drs.
-Leslie and Annie De Groot, father and daughter, applied for a joint SBIR using their combined knowledge, as world leading endocrinologist and immunologist, to develop a new way to treat Graves’ disease, an autoimmune disorder that results in hyperthyroidism.
+Leslie and Annie De Groot, father and daughter, applied for a joint SBIR.
+Using their combined knowledge, as world leading endocrinologist and immunologist, they set out to develop a new way to treat Graves’ disease, an autoimmune disorder that results in hyperthyroidism.

 Years later, Dr. Eduardo Guillén, joined the EpiVax team as the scientific director of protein therapeutics.
 Unaware of the previous application submitted by the De Groots, he proposed the submission of the same Graves’ disease Tregitope treatment approach as a research grant application in 2017.
 Annie saw this as an opportunity for the EpiVax team to continue the work she and her father started years ago, and she shared the previous research for the new project submission entitled, “Novel Antigen Specific Immunomodulatory Tregitope-based Therapy To Address Autoimmune Pathogenesis in Graves’ Disease”.